brian-d-b/stock-webapp/README.md

 ## Getting Started

-Open [https://brian-webapp-bdxqngiw7q-uc.a.run.app/](https://brian-webapp-bdxqngiw7q-uc.a.run.app/) with your browser to see the result.
+Open [https://brian-webapp-bdxqngiw7q-uc.a.run.app/](https://brian-webapp-bdxqngiw7q-uc.a.run.app/) with your browser to see the web-app.

 ## Learn More